force10269/force10269/README.md

 ### Hi there! 👋
-I'm Korry Tunnicliff, a software developer who graduated from CU Boulder in May, 2023.
+I'm Korry Tunnicliff, a software engineer at LineVision who graduated from CU Boulder in May, 2023.

 ### 🏞️ Portfolio Website
 Site: https://www.korrytunnicliff.com